Whitechapel murders: Frances Coles

 The last of the murders in the Whitechapel file was committed on Friday 13 February 1891 when prostitute Frances Coles was murdered under a railway arch in Swallow Gardens, Whitechapel.
 Her body was found at 2:15 am, only moments after the attack, by PC Ernest Thompson, who later stated that he heard retreating footsteps in the distance.
 As contemporary police practices dictated, Thompson remained at the scene.

 Coles was lying beneath a passageway under a railway arch between Chamber Street and Royal Mint Street.
 She was still alive, but died before medical help could arrive.
 Minor wounds on the back of her head suggest that she was thrown violently to the ground before her throat was cut at least twice, from left to right and then back again.
 Otherwise there were no mutilations to the body, leading some to believe Thompson had disturbed her assailant.
 Superintendent Arnold and Inspector Reid arrived soon afterwards from the nearby Leman Street police station, and Chief Inspectors Donald Swanson and Henry Moore, who had been involved in the previous murder investigations, arrived by 5 am.

 A man named James Sadler, who had earlier been seen with Coles, was arrested by the police and charged with her murder.
 A high-profile investigation by Swanson and Moore into Sadler's past history and his whereabouts at the time of the previous Whitechapel murders indicates that the police may have suspected him to be the Ripper.
-However, Sadler was released on 3 March for lack of evidence.
+Sadler was released on 3 March for lack of evidence.

 Legacy

 The murderer or murderers were never identified and the cases remain unsolved.
 Sensational reportage and the mystery surrounding the identity of the killer or killers fed the development of the character "Jack the Ripper", who was blamed for all or most of the murders.
 Hundreds of books and articles discuss the Whitechapel murders, and they feature in novels, short stories, comic books, television shows, and films of multiple genres.

 The poor of the East End had long been ignored by affluent society, but the nature of the Whitechapel murders and of the victims' impoverished lifestyles drew national attention to their living conditions.
-The murders galvanised public opinion against the overcrowded, unsanitary slums of the East End, and led to demands for reform.
+The murders galvanised public opinion against the overcrowded, unsanitary slums of the East End and led to demands for reform.
 On 24 September 1888, George Bernard Shaw commented sarcastically on the media's sudden concern with social justice in a letter to The Star newspaper:

 Acts of Parliament, such as the Housing of the Working Classes Act 1890 and the Public Health Amendment Act 1890, set minimum standards for accommodation in an effort to transform degenerated urban areas.
 The worst of the slums were demolished in the two decades following the Whitechapel murders.

-Abberline retired in 1892 and Matthews lost his position as Home Secretary in the 1892 general election.
+Abberline retired in 1892, and Matthews lost his position as Home Secretary in the 1892 general election.
 Arnold retired the following year, and Swanson and Anderson retired after 1900.
 No document in the Whitechapel murders file dates after 1896.